Since 2020: Opening a new chapter

-My development experience has begun around 1998 when I developed an intranet system for LAN parties in Perl.
+My development experience had begun around 1998 when I developed an intranet system for LAN parties in Perl.
 I migrated the system from Perl to PHP two years later.
-Our international team of developers who were also interested in an open source intranet system.
-During academic high school I get my expenses paid with commissional work in PHP development.
+During academic high school I got my expenses paid with commissional work in PHP development.

 Already in the beginning I wrote down a lot of my experiences.
-Writing and producing content to help other people is highly important to me.
-I am probably in the minority of software developers who like to write documentation 😉
+Writing and producing content to help other people had been – and still is – highly important to me.
+I am probably one of the few software developers who like to write documentation 😉

 In my spare time I am doing athletics.
 I did a lot of bouldering, swimming, and biking.
 Since the birth of my daughter I am all-in with running and Freeletics.
 My guitar skills are not as good as my cooking skills, however I am having fun playing guitar.

 Getting to know me means to be getting confronted with – at times – brutal honesty.
 During the years I’ve seen a lot of professionals trying to sell useless stuff to potential customers.
 I am not trying to pretend to be a salesman.
 As a technican it’s my obligation to improve the customer’s situation and not to sell bullshit.
 This also means that I’ll question decisions which have been already made.

 My loyality belongs to the team I am working with on a daily basis.
 I’ve realized that the company as an employer is just the hull and legal framework – for people who are sharing mostly the same set of values and interests.
 Having a team I’ve fully trust in and always can rely on is priceless.